abraia/abraia-multiple/README.md

 #### Examples

-To optimize and resize an image maintaining the aspect ratio is enough to specify the width (`w`) or the height (`h`) of the new image. `w=500` sets the width of the image to 500 pixels and maintains the aspect ratio of the image adapting the height.
+To optimize and resize an image maintaining the aspect ratio is enough to specify the `width` or the `height` of the new image. `w=500` sets the width of the image to 500 pixels and maintains the aspect ratio of the image adapting the height.

 ```sh
 curl -u apiKey:apiSecret https://api.abraia.me/images/demo/Usain_Bolt_16082009_Berlin.JPG?w=500 -o UsainBolt.jpg